California lashed by deadly 'atmospheric river' storm | Science-Environment

 A massive Pacific storm unleashed high winds, torrential rains and heavy snow across California for a second day on Thursday, knocking out power to tens of thousands of homes and threatening much of the state with flash flooding and mudslides.
 At least two fatalities have been reported since Wednesday.

-The deadly storm was powered by two overlapping phenomena - an immense airborne stream of dense moisture flowing off the ocean called an atmospheric river, and a sprawling, hurricane-force low-pressure system known as a bomb cyclone.
-The blast of extreme winter weather marked the third atmospheric river - and the strongest - to strike California since early last week, with at least two more back-to-back storms forecast over the next several days.
+The deadly storm was powered by two overlapping phenomena - an immense airborne stream of dense moisture from the ocean called an atmospheric river, and a sprawling, hurricane-force low-pressure system known as a bomb cyclone.
+The blast of extreme winter weather marked the third and strongest atmospheric river to strike California since early last week, with at least two more back-to-back storms forecast over the next several days.

-The NWS also warned of likely flash flooding and mudslides, especially in areas still saturated from previous storms and with fire-ravaged hillsides stripped of vegetation from past wildfires.
-High-wind advisories warning of gale-force wind gusts were posted up and down the state, as uprooted trees, already weakened by prolonged drought and poorly anchored in rain-soaked soil, knocked down power lines and blocked roadways.
+The NWS also warned of likely flash floods and mudslides, especially in places still saturated from previous storms and areas with fire-ravaged hillsides stripped of vegetation from past wildfires.
+High-wind advisories and gale warnings were posted up and down the state, as uprooted trees, already weakened by drought and poorly anchored in rain-soaked soil, knocked down power lines and blocked roadways.

+Hazardous surf warnings were in effect for the state's three northernmost coastal counties - Mendocino, Humboldt and Del Norte - where three-story waves pounded the shoreline and crashed over beaches.
+HUMAN TOLL

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)